d7networks/direct7-go-sdk/README.md

 )
 ```

 Run any of the normal go commands (build/install/test).
-The Go toolchain will resolve and fetch the stripe-go module automatically.
+The Go toolchain will resolve and fetch the direct7-go module automatically.

 Alternatively, you can also explicitly go get the package into a project: